Learn how to create page variants to target specific content to users.*

 Date period (scheduling)

 Date periods are often referred to as scheduling, meaning you can specify a date and time in which your content is available to your end-users.
-For further information on variant scheduling, click here.
+Read our separate article to learn all about variant scheduling.